Glitched519/Processor/README.md

 ---

 ## Getting Started
 The prefix for this bot is `pr.`.
 Type `pr.help` to list all the categories of commands.
-If you want a specific category of those commands, type `pr.help <categoryName>` for all the commands within the category.
+If you wish to change the prefix, you must first have `Manage Server` permissions, or be the person who invited Processor in the first place.
+If you want to change the prefix, do `pr.prefix {new prefix}`.
+If you forget what the prefix, just ping the bot `@Processor`.
+If you want a specific category of those commands, type `pr.help [categoryName]` for all the commands within the category.
 You will need to set up the correct permissions for the bot.
-For your convenience, you may give this bot `Administrator` privileges as its resolves all permission conflicts with the bot.
+For your convenience, you may give this bot `Administrator` privileges as it resolves all permission conflicts with the bot.

 ---